 It is a tough job to be sure, but one that many fans just feel happy to undertake, for the sake of their faves who they feel should be spread all across the K-pop landscape.

 II.
 Okay, but aren’t they all just like Headliner?

 Simply put, no. Of course, there are way too many fansites across the K-pop spectrum to put them under the same umbrella as Headliner.
 Even I actually have some doubts that Headliner is a sasaeng.
 Many fans have the misconception that fansites are complete sasaengs, but after diving a bit here and there and looking into a couple of videos, I really do believe that there are good fansites out there.
 The ones that respect their idol’s boundaries and don’t cause a ruckus wherever they go.
-My doubts on Headliner is just based on speculation but I think she just sees her position on a fansite as a means to an end.
+My doubts on Headliner is just based on speculation but I think she just sees her position as a fansite as a means to an end.
 I mean, despite having tweets like this: